mauriciotogneri/jan/README.md

 	= 0 % n 2
 ```

-### Anonymous expression
+### Anonymous function

-The language allows to define one (and only one) anonymous function.
-This function will be called after the script is completely parsed.
+The language allows to define one (and only one) anonymous function and in case of exist, it  will be called after the script is completely parsed.
 The anonymous function does not have a name or parameters and it must contain one (and only one) expression (non-conditional or complex).
 For example:

 ```common-lisp
 \ + "Result: " compute 10